-Top 5 Times When Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet
+Top 5 Times Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet

 - Throwing A Puppy Pizza Party

 No one can party like Beth Chapman.
 On Wednesday night, the reality TV star melted everyone’s hearts when she hosted a glorious pizza party for her beloved pups, the Inquisitr recently reported.
-Beth took an adorable snapshot of her bulldog-Chihuahua mix, Duke, sniffing around a freshly-baked pizza and posted the photo on Instagram, to the delight of her fans.
+Beth took an adorable snapshot of her bulldog-Chihuahua mix, Duke, sniffing around a freshly baked pizza and posted the photo on Instagram, to the delight of her fans.